 An Ecological Refuge

-Carpenter Valley is one of the most important mountain meadows in the northern Sierra Nevada.
-First identified as a priority for conservation in The Nature Conservancy’s Sierra Nevada Ecoregional Assessment (1999), Carpenter Valley is well known among wildlife biologists as a hot spot of natural diversity.
+Lower Carpenter Valley is one of the most important mountain meadows in the northern Sierra Nevada.
+First identified as a priority for conservation in The Nature Conservancy’s Sierra Nevada Ecoregional Assessment (1999), Lower Carpenter Valley is well known among wildlife biologists as a hot spot of natural diversity.
 The valley’s high water table, extensive mosaic of willows, and wet meadows provide excellent nesting habitat for the threatened willow flycatcher.
 Bird surveys have repeatedly documented their nests on the property.
 The landscape also supports a wealth of other bird and animal species, from northern goshawk to bald eagle, mule deer, mountain lion, and black bear.